jvelasc25/documentation-test/docs/user-guide/ad-cellpackbm-sl/ad-cellpackbm-sl hardware guide.rst

 .. image:: ADBMS6830_Setup.png
      :align: center
-     :width: 600 px
+     :width: 400 px

 This setup uses the SDP-K1 as the controller board, but users may also use the AD-APARD32690-SL as MCU and follow the same hardware setup instructions.

 The DC2472A Battery Emulator Board was also used for cell voltage input.
 Alternatively, resistors can be used to simulate battery cell voltages.
 100 Ω ½ W or equivalent resistors are recommended because 100 Ω (or lower values) typically will not induce measurement errors, and the ½ W (or greater rating) will keep the resistor temperatures low, preventing power dissipation damage.

-Check the EVAL-ADBMS6830BMSW User Guide for procedure on connecting resistors.
+Check the **EVAL-ADBMS6830BMSW** User Guide for procedure on connecting resistors.

 #.
-Connect the EVAL-ADBMS6822 dual isoSPI adapter to the EVAL-SDP-CK1Z (SDP-K1) controller board through the Arduino headers.
+Connect the **EVAL-ADBMS6822** dual isoSPI adapter to the EVAL-SDP-CK1Z (SDP-K1) controller board through the Arduino headers.
 #.
 Set the P14 jumper of the SDP-K1 to the 3.3 V position.
 #.
 Connect the SDP-K1 (P2) to the Host PC using a USB cable.
 #.
-Connect the EVAL-ADBMS6822 (J1) to the EVAL-ADBMS6830BMSW (J3) using the 2-wire twisted-pair patch cable from the main DuraClik connector to isoSPI A DuraClik connector.
+Connect the **EVAL-ADBMS6822** (J1) to the **EVAL-ADBMS6830BMSW** (J3) using the 2-wire twisted-pair patch cable from the main DuraClik connector to isoSPI A DuraClik connector.
 #.
-Plug the screw-terminal block(s) into the cell voltage connectors of the DC2472A battery emulator board.
-Note that the last three terminals of the DC2472A must be left hanging.
+Plug the screw-terminal block(s) into the cell voltage connectors of the **DC2472A** battery emulator board.
+Note that the last three terminals of the **DC2472A** must be left hanging.
 #.
-Connect the DC2472A battery emulator board to the EVAL-ADBMS6830BMSW through the connected cell voltage connectors (J1).
+Connect the **DC2472A** battery emulator board to the **EVAL-ADBMS6830BMSW** through the connected cell voltage connectors (J1).
 #.
-Power the DC2472A using a 5 V external source connected to J1 using a USB cable.
+Power the **DC2472A**** using a 5 V external source connected to J1 using a USB cable.
 Alternatively, power it through PC using a USB cable to be connected via J10.
 #.
 While some laptop USB ports may suffice for powering the emulator during evaluation, it is still recommended to use an external power supply to ensure adequate power.
-Note that the EVAL-ADBMS6830BMSW is powered through the DC2472A.
+Note that the EVAL-ADBMS6830BMSW is powered through the **DC2472A**.
 #.
-Attach the MAX32625PICO programmer to the SDP-K1 using the 10-pin ribbon SWD cable.
+Attach the **MAX32625PICO** programmer to the SDP-K1 using the 10-pin ribbon SWD cable.
 Observe correct polarity when connecting the SWD cable.

 **Test**

 #.
 Open the BMS Browser GUI.
 #.
-Go to the Interface Connection section and select the COM port associated with the SDP-K1.
+Go to the `Interface Connection`` section and select the COM port associated with the SDP-K1.
 #.
-Under the Daisy Chain section, ensure the Generation drop-down box is set to ADBMSGEN6.
+Under the `Daisy Chain`` section, ensure the `Generation`` dropdown box is set to `ADBMSGEN6`.
 #.
-From the Products list, select the ADBMS6830, then click on the right arrow to add it to the Daisy Chain.
+From the `Products list`, select the **ADBMS6830**, then click on the right arrow to add it to the Daisy Chain.
 Settings can remain as default.
 #.
-Click Launch.
+Click `Launch`.
 #.
-Upon launching, the Quick Measure tab will open.
+Upon launching, the `Quick Measure`` tab will open.
 Note: this utility only supports a single BMS product in a Daisy Chain.
-Click Start Quick Measure to begin measurements.
+Click `Start Quick Measure`` to begin measurements.
 #.
-Check the Total PEC Status on the 3rd row under the Memory Map.
-This indicates the status of the isoSPI link between the EVAL-ADBMS6822 and the EVAL-ADBMS6830BMSW.
+Check the `Total PEC Status`` on the 3rd row under the `Memory Map`.
+This indicates the status of the isoSPI link between the **EVAL-ADBMS6822** and the EVAL-ADBMS6830BMSW.
 #.
-Ensure the EVAL-ADBMS6830BMSW board is powered correctly, indicated by the Blue LED on the DC2472A being illuminated.
+Ensure the **EVAL-ADBMS6830BMSW** board is powered correctly, indicated by the Blue LED on the DC2472A being illuminated.
 #.
-Verify the connection of the twisted cable between the EVAL-ADBMS6822 and the EVAL-ADBMS6830BMSW.
+Verify the connection of the twisted cable between the **EVAL-ADBMS6822** and the **EVAL-ADBMS6830BMSW**.
 #.
-Check the voltage readings by adjusting the potentiometer (POT1) on the DC2472A to modify the emulated cell voltages.
-Monitor the voltage channels on the Quick Measure Utility graph.
-Select which signals to display on the graph under the Plot All Devices column.
+Check the voltage readings by adjusting the potentiometer (POT1) on the **DC2472A** to modify the emulated cell voltages.
+Monitor the voltage channels on the `Quick Measure Utility`` graph.
+Select which signals to display on the graph under the `Plot All Devices`` column.

 .. image:: browser_plot_all_devices.png